AskNowQA/KrantikariQA/README.md

 ### A potential bug is that he glove file datatype would be <U32

+A rdftype_lookup.json can be created using the keys of relation.pickle (data/data/common)
 ```
 impoert numpy as np
 mat = np.load('resources/vectors_gl.npy')